Canebrake: Conservation

 Canebrakes are considered a critically endangered ecosystem by many biologists, but they have been studied very little.
 Southern Illinois University conducts some ongoing research on restoring canebrakes.
-There is also a great interest among the Cherokee nation of Native Americans to restore canebrakes, to preserve the crucial roles the plant plays in Cherokee culture and to stop the art of river cane basket weaving from dying out.
+There is also a great interest among the Eastern Band of Cherokee Indians and other regional tribal nations to restore canebrakes, to preserve the crucial roles the plant plays in Cherokee culture and to stop the art of river cane basket weaving from dying out.
 The various insect species that are Arundinaria specialists are at risk due to their sensitivity to habitat fragmentation.

 A major obstacle to restoring canebrakes is the reproductive habits of Arundinaria bamboos; Arundinaria typically reproduces asexually using rhizomes, forming clonal colonies that spread outward.
 The plant only flowers every few decades, and usually dies after flowering; additionally, seeds are often not viable.
 Therefore, propagating the plant must usually be done by dividing existing colonies or growing rhizome cuttings.
 Conducting studies has been challenging; experimental plantings of cane in a study conducted by researchers at Mississippi State University to test the erosion mitigation potential of canebrakes yielded no results because only 1.2% of seedlings survived the following year.

 Southern Illinois University researchers have located 140 patches of giant cane and collaborate with many conservation organizations and the U.S. Department of Agriculture Forest Service in the effort to replant 15 acres of cane per year.
 In South Carolina, the Chattooga Conservancy has formed a collaboration with the Eastern Band of the Cherokee and the USDA Forest Service to restore 29 acres of canebrake.
-Revitalization of Traditional Cherokee Artisan Resources has also coordinated the restoration of river cane on a 109-acre site in North Carolina.
+Revitalization of Traditional Cherokee Artisan Resources (RTCAR) has also coordinated the restoration of river cane on a 109-acre site in North Carolina.
 This restoration area will include educational signage in the Cherokee and English languages.

+In 2023, the United Keetoowah Band of Cherokee Indians in Oklahoma co-hosted the first Rivercane Gathering in Tahlequah, Oklahoma with the U.S. Forestry Service, an educational event to unite traditional tribal experts and artisans with various researchers and landholders for the continued preservation of canebrakes.